LorenzBackend/File-Encryptor/README.md

 # File-Encryptor
-Encrypt and Decrypt your fiels
+A Simple File Encryptor To Encrypt and Decrypt Fiels